1,200 job seekers attended the LGBTI job fair on February 22

 The event was attended by at least 1,200 job seekers armed with their CVs.
 There were MBAs looking for work in the finance sector, others seeking executive level jobs in general and those who wanted positions as consultants.
 There were jobs for skilled, semi-skilled and unskilled workers.
-American Express, HSBC, Uber, KPMG, Accenture and Microsoft were among the 21 companies present.
+American Express, HSBC, Uber, KPMG, Accenture, The Lalit Hotel and Microsoft were among the 21 companies present.

 The job fair, called Reimagining Inclusion for Social Equity (RISE), is now Asia’s largest fair for the LGBTI community.
 The first job fair was held in Bengaluru in July last year.
 It was a success.

 A lot of this has been possible because Section 377 was deemed unconstitutional.
 “With 377 gone, there is no holding back by companies.
 Earlier, they still had an excuse.
 But now they can’t say it’s against the law or unconstitutional,” said Ramaswamy.

 The job fair connected progressive companies with those searching for inclusive environments.
 Ten job offers have already been made and other recruitment processes are underway.